 • "Listed By County" ... a separate page that provides an alphabetical list of falls within the respective county.

 For each waterfall, a chart is provided which includes a number of items of pertinent data on the waterfall.
 A complete breakdown of that chart is found on our definition page.
-A number of pictures are provided for each site.
+Pictures are also provided for each site.
 If there are no pictures of a particular falls, we just haven't been there yet.
-If you have original pictures of a site that we do not yet have pictures of, we graciously accept photo submissions.
+If you have original pictures of a site that we do not yet have pictures of, we graciously accept photo submissions and give credit accordingly.

 Reproduction of this World Wide Web Site in whole or in part is prohibited without permission.
 All rights reserved.